If I had a dollar every time someone asked me if I go hunting with my dog, then I’d have, like, 73 dollars.

 The point is, generic interest targeting isn’t all that accurate.

-We don’t know how many individual data points that need to be established before a user is labeled a “pepperoni pizza” lover.
+We don’t know how many individual data points need to be established before a user is labeled a “rugby” lover.

-Precise interest targeting helps you narrow your audience even further than regular interest targeting.
+Precise interest targeting narrows your audience even further than regular interest targeting.

-In this case, that could be Pizza Hut, Dominos, or Papa John’s.
+In this case, that could be All Blacks, Springboks, Eagles, and Canucks.

 Because ask yourself this: What’s more of an indicator of true interest?

-Liking or reading a random piece of content about pizza, or actually liking and following Pizza Hut?
+- Liking or reading a random piece of eye candy content about a rugby player, or

 But don’t stop there.

-In my opinion, precise interest targeting more closely aligns with this style Venn diagram:
+In my opinion, precise interest targeting more closely aligns with overlapping interests and exclusions.

 Piggy back off of other people’s audiences to minimize your audience size, but improve the quality of it at the same time.

-Similar to the AdWords Display Network, behaviors are closely related to interests.
+Similar to the Google Ads Display Network, behaviors are closely related to interests.

-On AdWords, behaviors cover browsing behavior and general data points collected over time to identify the user as a person who’s comparison shopping and ready to buy, or someone who generally interested in a topic over a longer period of time (like pizza making).
+On Google Ads, behaviors cover browsing behavior and general data points collected over time.
+You can identify someone who’s comparison shopping and ready to buy, or as someone who is generally interested in a topic over a longer period of time.

 But on Facebook, behavior targeting is based around 3rd party data from partners like Epsilon, Acxiom, and Datalogix.